-In 2004, 2005, 2007, 2008, 2011, and 2012, substantial grants from the New York Community Trust enabled the vision42 team to commission technical studies of the proposal for an auto-free light rail boulevard on 42nd Street — to address its economic implications, to analyze and resolve its traffic challenges, to estimate its costs, and to examine the most expeditious construction phasing techniques.
+Beginning in 2004, substantial grants from the New York Community Trust enabled the vision42 team to commission a series of technical studies of the proposal for an auto-free light rail boulevard on 42nd Street — to address its economic implications, to analyze and resolve its traffic implications, to estimate its costs, and to examine the most expeditious construction phasing techniques.

 Phase 1: Potential economic consequences: including time savings to individuals, monetary benefits to owners of existing commercial and residential buildings and development sites, benefits to tenants of existing commercial and office buildings, and the resulting increased tax benefits to the City and State, which could in turn help fund the project.